Michigan State steamrolls LSU, moves into Elite Eight

 WASHINGTON — Freshmen Aaron Henry and Gabe Brown had career nights, lifting No. 2 Michigan State to an 80-63 victory over No. 3 LSU in the East Region semifinals of the NCAA Tournament on Friday.

-Henry and Brown scored career-highs with Henry pouring in 20 and Brown scoring 15 as the Spartans (31-6) advance to Sunday’s regional final, where they’ll play the winner of No. 1 Duke vs. No. 4 Virginia Tech.
+Henry and Brown scored career highs with Henry pouring in 20 and Brown scoring 15 as the Spartans (31-6) advanced to Sunday’s regional final, where they will play the winner of No. 1 Duke vs. No. 4 Virginia Tech.

+“It was one of those nights where I thought the basket was huge,” Henry said.
+“I’m glad that it was that way tonight.
+Just my teammates looking out for me and getting me the ball in certain positions.
+And Coach put me in great spots to score.”

-Cassius Winston scored 17 and handed out eight assists for Michigan State while Xavier Tillman chipped in 12 points and eight rebounds with Kenny Goins tallying six points and pulling down 11 rebounds.
+Cassius Winston scored 17 and handed out eight assists for Michigan State while Xavier Tillman chipped in 12 points and eight rebounds.
+Kenny Goins tallied six points and pulled down 11 rebounds.

+Winston said of Henry and Brown, “They were huge tonight.
+In a lot of ways, they won the game.
+They were confident.
+They trusted in their abilities.
+They took their shots that they’re supposed to, and they just stepped up in a big way.”

 Tremont Waters scored 23 for LSU (28-7), including a bucket that pulled the Tigers within 45-41 with 16:44 to play.
 But Michigan State responded with an 11-0 run, which began with Brown’s triple and 3-pointers from Henry and Goins.